luncheon/ripplet.js/README.md

 * currentTarget: Element (optional)

 The target element that was passed to `ripplet()`.
-If this parameter is not passed, all the ripplets are cleared.
+If this parameter is not passed, all the ripplets will be cleared.

-* generatedContainerElement: Element (optional)
+* generatedElement: Element (optional)

 The generated element that was returned by `ripplet()`.
-If this parameter is not passed, all the ripplets (of the `currentTarget` above) are cleared.
+If this parameter is not passed, all the ripplets (of the `currentTarget` above) will be cleared.

 #### Example